 3. Road to ruin.
 Another common budget buster: the expensive car.
 Auto makers have done a great job of convincing consumers that financing a vehicle is perfectly normal.
 Unfortunately, once you’re in the auto loan cycle, it’s hard to escape.

 Auto loans are now stretching out to 84 months.
 By the time the loan is paid off, you may feel it’s time to buy another vehicle—which means taking out another loan.
 What to do?
 You might sell your current car and buy a cheaper alternative.
 This will allow you to pay off your current loan sooner.
 Even if you need a new loan to purchase the cheaper vehicle, your monthly payments will be lower—and you can use the money saved to amass money for a future debt-free vehicle purchase.

-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a Certified Financial Planner.
 He strives to provide clear and concise advice, so his clients can achieve their life goals.
-Ross’s previous blogs include Too Familiar, Hole-in-One and Seeking Certainty.
+Ross’s previous articles include Too Familiar, Hole-in-One and Seeking Certainty.
 Follow Ross on Twitter @RossVMenke.